khisareuben/my-ultimate-portfolio-website/README.md

 ### About this project
 ---
-This is my ultimate portfolio website that i built with the help and inspiration of Adamir who changed his career to become a software developer
+This is my ultimate portfolio website that i built with the inspiration of Adamir who changed his career to become a software developer

 **This is the link to the live demo of this project**